YoungbinHong/software_engineering/README.md

 When junior and rookie developer starts to work in big scale field work, they should know about UML(Unified Modeling Language) to contribute well in the project.
 We would use class material to improve our main contribute ability in any programming development.

 ### Contributor (Team Members)
-Byungkyu Kang / Hyunseok Kim / Hyenwoo Ko / Yoonsung Jung / 👑 Youngbin Hong
+강병규 / 고현우 / 김현석 / 정윤성 / 👑 홍영빈

 ### Supervisor Professor
 Saehwa Kim (http://eselab.hufs.ac.kr/index.php/Main_Page)